Environmental-DS-Book/template-jp/README.md

-# template-jp
+# Executable Notebook Template

-Template for Jupyter Notebook
+This template contains a GitHub action to automate and scheduling execution of Jupyter notebooks.
+It only works with conda-environment.